Awadheshks/Agentic-AI-Foundations-Project/README.md

 (iv) Choose “Create” to create the action group.

-### 4. Add new Agent Group
-(i) Add another Action Group in the Action Groups section, Choose “Add” to add an Action Group to enable the Agent to invoke the AddToCartFunction Lambda Function, put the name as add-item-to-cart and choose Action Group Type “Define with API Schemas
+(v) Add another Action Group in the Action Groups section, Choose “Add” to add an Action Group to enable the Agent to invoke the AddToCartFunction Lambda Function, put the name as add-item-to-cart and choose Action Group Type “Define with API Schemas

-(ii) Select the ‘AddToCartFunction’ Lambda function for Action Group Invocation and Select ‘Define Via inline schema editor’ for Action Group Schema:
+(Vi) Select the ‘AddToCartFunction’ Lambda function for Action Group Invocation and Select ‘Define Via inline schema editor’ for Action Group Schema:

-(iii) Schema for add item to cart
+(vii) Schema for add item to cart

 _{
   "openapi": "3.0.0",
   "info": {